 Employees & Benefits

 The Continental Automotive Group’s outstanding employees are a great source of pride for the organization.
-Bryan Hardeman has always taken seriously his role in providing employees with the tools and benefits they need to stay happy and productive.
-Today these contributions by the company take the form of 100% company paid health insurance, full dental coverage, as of 1984 – 401K matching, and other key benefits.
-An additional employee benefit is the annual Christmas bonus that began around 1980 when Mr. Hardeman saw a newspaper article describing how the average family does not finishing paying for Christmas until the following May.
+Mr. Hardeman has always taken seriously his role in providing employees with the tools and benefits they need to stay happy and productive.
+Today these contributions by the company take the form of 100% company-paid health insurance, full dental coverage, as of 1984 – 401K matching, and other key benefits.
+An additional employee benefit is the annual Christmas bonus that began around 1980 when Mr. Hardeman saw a newspaper article describing how the average family does not finish paying for Christmas until the following May.
 He then decided to implement a comprehensive bonus system for every employee, based on the number of months that the employee has been with the company, to make it easier for everyone to budget for Christmas.

 CAG employees who have flourished under the company’s leadership will often emphasize how the organization stands behind its employees and how Mr. Hardeman has given them the opportunity and flexibility to be successful in their positions.
 Talk to managers within the organization and you’ll hear over and over again: “I wouldn’t be able to do what I do if I worked anywhere else.”
-David Hilfer recalls a specific incident regarding a dress code.
+David Hilfer recalls a specific incident regarding dress code.
 The national office of one automobile maker (an import franchise no longer owned by CAG) required its parts managers to wear a coat and tie to work.
 David says that he had made it a mission never to have to wear a tie to work, and, after conferring with Mr. Hardeman, maintained his casual work attire.
-The auto maker sent representatives to visit Mr. Hardeman, and the dress code issue (and the employees who were not in compliance) came up during the meeting.
+The automaker sent representatives to visit Mr. Hardeman, and the dress code issue (and the employees who were not in compliance) came up during the meeting.
 Mr. Hardeman called David into the meeting and calmly explained to the representatives how David had worked for him for many years and had performed extremely well without ever wearing a tie.
 Mr. Hardeman said that he was not going to fire David and also was not going to ask him to wear a tie.

 Chris Hirsh (start date: 7/26/1973)

-Service Manager at Mercedes-Benz of Austin
+Senior Shop Foreman at Mercedes-Benz of Austin

 There are also many other employees who have been with the company for 15, 20, or 30 years.
 The number of families employed with the Continental Automotive Group is another testament to the company’s human resources success.
 About 1 out of 7 current CAG employees have a relative who is working here or has worked here in the past.